 I don't operate HF while riding the bicycle but I do use my bicycle to transport myself and my HF equipment to HF field operations.

-Using the original fixture, I carried the KX3 Travel Kit on the bicycle for the 2014 Flight of the Bumblebees, the 2014 QRP Afield, the 2015 Flight of the Bumblebees, the 2016 Flight of the Bumblebees, and the 2017 Flight of the Bumblebees events.
+Using the original fixture, I carried the KX3 Travel Kit on the bicycle on several bicycle-portable operations.
 Although the station traveled safely, I eventually came to the conclusion that my original fixture was really not rigid enough to support the greater weight of the KX3 Travel Kit without bending.
 In July of 2018 a local machinist who's also an active bicyclist fashioned me a new easy-to-mount, easy-to-remove fixture out of strong ¼" steel rod.
-I used this new fixture to carry the KX3 Travel Kit on the bicycle for the 2018 Flight of the Bumblebees and it worked very well.
+(Visit the KX3 Travel Kit to see the bicycle-portable operations I've performed with the KX3 Travel Kit.)

 I built a much lighter K1 Travel Kit for bicycle-portable HF operations.
 I've carried the K1 Travel Kit on the bicycle for a Parks on the Air (POTA) activation of Wayne National Forest (K-4521), and the 2021 Flight of the Bumblees event.